Session Expired

 What This Means

-Florida's S1346 seeks to exempt information related to AI violation investigations by the Department of Legal Affairs from public records.
+Florida's S1346 seeks to exempt information related to AI violations investigations by the Department of Legal Affairs from public records, with specified conditions for future review and repeal.

 Key Provisions